Pursue your passion for acting!

 GFCA in NEW YORK & LOS ANGELES

-Giles Foreman is coming to teach acting and Character Analysis workshops in NYC and LA in February 2018
+Giles Foreman is coming to NYC and LA in February 2018

-Led by Giles Foreman, these workshops are designed to introduce NY & LA actors to the work of the Drama Centre, London – as taught when he trained there, and as he now teaches at GFCA London, Paris and other European cities.
+GFCA workshops are designed to introduce NY & LA actors to the work of the Drama Centre, London – as taught when Giles trained there, and as he now teaches at GFCA London, Paris and other European cities.

 Arguably the most important question that an actor needs to confront himself or herself with when tackling a new character, is WHAT DO I WANT? and perhaps even more importantly, WHY DO I WANT IT?